 Semantic Confusion and Multiple Meanings

 Normally, when he learned a new word or you only learn one meaning.
 But most commonly used words have more than one meaning.
-An example of this is a English word value which has at least eight different meanings.
+An example of this is the English word “value,” which has at least eight different meanings.

-Sometimes, there is a single mean of a word in a dictionary, but really gives use meant meanings, for which we really shoal have a word but don’t.
+Sometimes, there is a single meaning of a word in a dictionary.
+But a good dictionary always provides multiple meanings and examples used in a context.
+Still, some words tend to be misunderstood.
 This is the case with the English word “love.”

 Context confusion is another common source of cross-cultural misunderstanding.
 Often the meaning of a situation is very very different depending on the culture one grew up in.

-One of the more interesting cross-cultural differences relates to the role of family in a business.
+One of the more interesting cross-cultural differences relates to the role of the family in a business.
 In Asian cultures, having a family member in your business is a very important and commonly occurring phenomenon.
-However in the West, family and business tend not to mix very well, like trying to mix water and oil.
-In an Asian context, small medium enterprise is a vehicle where family members earn a living.
-In fact these is an old saying that a Chinese business stops growing when the found runs out of family.
-But to the Americans way of thinking, employing family members leads to nepotism and incompetents which often leads to business failure.
+However, in the West, family and business tend not to mix very well — like trying to mix water and oil.
+In an Asian context, small-medium enterprise is a vehicle where family members earn a living.
+In fact, there is an old saying that goes, “A Chinese business stops growing when the founder runs out of family.”
+But to the American way of thinking, employing family members leads to nepotism and business failure.

 Serial and Spiral Logic

-If you’re going to shoot an arrow, you would want to hit the exact center of target.
-In conversation in serial logic you start with the main point that you want to make and then elaborate.
-But in spiral logic, you first shoot around the center or the target, he bull’s-eye getting to the main point at some point.
+If you’re going to shoot an arrow, you would want to hit the exact center of the target.
+In a conversation with serial logic, you start with the main point that you want to make and then elaborate.
+But in spiral logic, you first shoot around the center or the target, the bull’s-eye getting to the main point at some point.
 In the West, one might have a meeting with your boss and the first topic of conversation is a raise.
 But in the East, it may be 30 min. before salary comes up.

 Hall, Edward (1966).
 The Silent Language.
 The Silent Language impacted the public, the scholarly community of intellectuals and social scientists, and Edward Hall’s career.
 The Silent Language was an impressively popular book, with 505,000 copies sold during the period from 1961 to 1969.
 Source: Wikipedia